laxmikant-ainapure/upcxx/INSTALL.md

 * `--with-default-network=...`: Sets the default network to be used by the `upcxx` compiler wrapper.
 Valid values are listed under "UPC\+\+ Backends" in [README.md](README.md).
-The default is `aries` when cross-compiling for a Cray CX, and (currently) `smp` for all other systems.
+The default is `aries` when cross-compiling for a Cray XC, and (currently) `smp` for all other systems.
 Users with high-speed networks, such as InfiniBand (`ibv`), are encouraged to set this parameter to a value appropriate for their system.
 * `--with-gasnet=...`: Provides the GASNet-EX source tree from which UPC\+\+